ZeeSpire/zss-afk-site/_posts/en/2023-06-09-top-things-to-do-in-athens.markdown

 layout: post.en
 type: post

-title: Top 15 things to do in Athens plus other recommendations #up in browser, max 60 chars
+title: Top 15 things to do and see in Athens #up in browser, max 60 chars
-h1_title: Top 15 activities to do in Athens #hidden, just for seo, must be different than title
 front_page_title: Top 15 things to do in Athens plus other recommendations  #shows on the front page
 article_title: Top 15 things to do in Athens plus other recommendations  #shows on article page